ikon-ai/ikon-sdk-unity-demo/Assets/Ikon AI SDK/README.md

 # Ikon AI C# SDK

 Welcome to the Ikon AI C# SDK.
 This SDK is designed to help developers integrate and interact with Ikon's services easily using C#.
-The SDK provides a straightforward API to manage rooms, handle events, and communicate within the Ikon platform.
+The SDK provides a straightforward API to manage channels, handle events, and communicate within the Ikon platform.

 ## Features

 - Initialize client with developer credentials
-- Connect to and manage multiple rooms
+- Connect to and manage multiple channels
-- Send and receive messages within rooms
+- Send and receive messages within channels
 - Event handling before and after connections, and on messages

 ## Installation